Who Was Howard Hughes?

-Howard Hughes, an aviator and film director, was born on December 24, 1905, in Houston, Texas.
-He inherited his family's successful oil tool business and began investing in films.
+Howard Hughes was an aviator and film director who inherited his family's successful oil tool business and began investing in films.
 He produced several films, including the hit Hell's Angels.

 Film and Flight

-Son of a successful oil-drill tool manufacturer, he inherited the family business in 1923 at the age of 18.
+Born on December 24, 1905, in Houston, Texas, Hughes was the son of a successful oil-drill tool manufacturer and inherited the family business in 1923 at the age of 18.
 He used some of his fortune to finance films, beginning in 1926.
 He produced several movies, including the World War I epic Hell's Angels (1930), which featured expensive aerial fight sequences and a then-unknown actress named Jean Harlow.
 Some of his other significant films were Scarface (1932) and The Outlaw (1941).
 During his days in Hollywood, Hughes developed a reputation for being a playboy, dating such actresses as Katharine Hepburn, Ava Gardner and Ginger Rogers.

 Hughes developed a passion for flying and founded his own aircraft company in the early 1930s.
 Besides designing and building planes, he risked his own life several times testing planes and setting world air-speed records in the mid- to late 1930s.
 He is credited with many aviation innovations, such as the first retractable landing gear, and is also remembered for the H-4 Hercules, which the press nicknamed the Spruce Goose.
 For years, Hughes labored on this massive wooden seaplane, which was intended to transport troops and materials across the Atlantic Ocean during World War II.
 Completed in 1947, it was flown only once and never went into production, however, Hughes maintained the H-4 in a climate-controlled hangar until his death in 1976.
 It is currently housed in the Evergreen Aviation Museum in McMinnville, Oregon.